 Eid-ul-Fitr marks the end of the holy month of Ramadan.
 Friends and family get together and exchange sumptuous food and relish it.
-With COVID cases increasing day by day, most of you might be staying home safe.
-So here are some recipes you can try to make at home this year and celebrate Eid while being safe.
+Here are some recipes you can try to make at home this year and celebrate Eid in all its glory.

 Thari choru is a special delicacy that has the goodness of ghee, raisins, and cashews.
 The rose water gives the dish a sweet and refreshing fragrance as well.
 Check out the simple recipe of thari choru which can be prepared for your Eid feast.